adamhooper/js-priority-queue/README.md

 `BHeapStrategy`, except as a lesson in how sometimes miracles in one programming language aren't great in other languages.

+If no strategy specified in parameters, the `BinaryHeapStrategy` will be used

 Contributing
 ============